Do My New Replacement Windows or Doors in Plattsburgh, NY Cause Condensation?

 What steps can I take to reduce the condensation and humidity in my home?

-In order to decrease condensation, humidity levels in the home have to be controlled and you must generate air movement.
+In order to decrease condensation, humidity levels in the home have to be controlled and you must create air movement.
 Using exhaust fans in the kitchen, laundry room and your bathrooms can help keep the air moving.
-You can also vent any gas burners, clothes dryers or other appliances to the outdoors to assist as well.
-Also, make sure to turn off any furnace humidifiers or other humidifying devices in your home.
-To help lower the humidity in your home, you can take advantage of a dehumidifier or air out your house for a little bit each day.
+You may also vent any gas burners, clothes dryers or other appliances to the outdoors to help as well.
+Also, be sure to turn off any furnace humidifiers or other humidifying devices in your home.
+To help reduce the humidity in your home, you can take advantage of a dehumidifier or air out your house for a few minutes each day.

 Understanding condensation is just the beginning to keeping your home at peak comfort.
 If you have any questions about condensation and whether your replacement windows and doors are doing their jobs correctly, give Pella Windows and Doors in Plattsburgh a call or stop by the showroom.